There can be grace in grief we find in Something More Sundays Week 1.

 People were eager to help me.
-Be it my grandmothers minister, her neighbors or former coworkers.
-It’s not lost on me that every single sympathy card I have received thus far has been from a stranger.
+Be it my grandmother’s minister, her neighbors or former coworkers.
+It’s not lost on me that every single sympathy card I have received in the mail so far has been received from a stranger.

 I had the opportunity to really get to know family members who, up until this point, I had no idea who they were as people.
 Seeds of relationships were planted and are budding.

 It was so inspirational to me, as I was cleaning out her home, to find several projects she had in the works.
 Yarn to knit caps for Honduran orphans, a doll she was repairing for a friend and notes to me scattered throughout the home.

 Yes, there were moments this past week that I let grace allude me.
 I became overwhelmed when I discovered no less than six piles of dirty laundry that had been created while I was gone.
 To have this chore on top of shopping for, decorating and preparing Thanksgiving dinner on short notice made me….ungrateful.
 Bad tempered even.
 Then I remembered the last load of laundry I had done at my grandmother’s.
 Burying my head deep into her soft shirts to experience her smell one last time…